 While we know there’s a connection between Graves’ disease and lupus, scientists aren’t yet sure exactly how or why the two are linked.

 There are four types of lupus.
 SLE, as mentioned above, can affect many different systems in the body.
 Cutaneous lupus causes sores or a skin rash, most often after being out in the sun.
-Drug-induced lupus is when certain medications cause lupus symptoms, and it usually goes away once the medication is stopped.
+Drug-induced lupus occurs when certain medications cause lupus symptoms, and it usually goes away once the medication is stopped.
 Neonatal lupus happens when a pregnant woman passes autoimmune chemicals in her blood to her baby.

 TED is more common in people who have been diagnosed with cutaneous lupus and who don’t have SLE.
 Autoimmune thyroid conditions, like Graves’ disease, are the most common autoimmune conditions found in people with cutaneous lupus.
 As with SLE, it’s not clear which condition comes first.
 They may also occur together for other reasons.

-Experts don’t know exactly why SLE and TED are connected.
+Doctors don’t know exactly why SLE and TED are connected.
 However, it might be due to:

 If you’ve been diagnosed with TED and you’re concerned about developing lupus, talk to your doctor.
 They can help assess your risk and tell you what symptoms to look for.